So go on reminding; surely, reminding is profitable. (Al Quran 87:10)

 Zakaria Virk is a Canadian writer who has authored/compiled/translated 14 books in English & Urdu.
 Of note are his three books on the life of Nobel laureate Dr. Abdus Salam (1926-1996).
 His English articles on Islam and Science are available at academia.edu/zakaria.virk He can be reached at firstname.lastname@example.org

-Dr. Amtul Qadoos Farhat is retired Professor of Pediatrics.
+Dr. Amtul Qadoos Farhat is a retired Professor of Pediatrics.
 Currently she practices in Canada in her special interest in Preventive and Integrative Medicine.
 Writing prose and Poetry are her inborn passions.
 She worked as Editor in Chief ‘Vanguard’ the scientific journal and ‘Oasis’ the literary magazine of her medical school.
 She is currently a member of Credit Team of ‘An Nissa’ the women quarterly magazine published from Toronto and Researcher for Lajna Ama’illah Canada.

 Dr. Abdul Alim is a national of Pakistan and is a physician with specialization in Public Health from University of Texas at Houston USA.
 Having been blessed with the acceptance of Ahmadiyya Islam in 1993, he has served in Pakistan, Yemen, Turkmenistan and Indonesia and currently works as the Deputy Representative of UNICEF in Philippines.
 He has more than 15 years of work experience in development management and is deeply committed to Human Rights, Social Justice, Peace and Secularism.
 He is a member of Pakistan Medical and Dental Council, has served as a member of Human Rights Commission of Pakistan and UN Development Policy Network.